Ocuilan

 Ocuilan is a municipality in Mexico State in Mexico.
 The municipality covers an area of 344.84 km2.

 As of 2005, the municipality had a total population of 26,332.

+History

+The historical language of the area is Ocuiltec, named for this town.
+The area was conquered by Aztec emperor Axayacatl, subsequently becoming one of the smallest tributary provinces.
+It paid tribute in cotton and maguey mantas, warrior costumes, grain, and two thousand vessels of salt, the last item likely coming from nearby Tonatico.